 While it may be considered beneficial to opt for the big national chains, locally-owned security companies may just serve you better.
 A smaller agency is sure to give you more attention and that personal approach is something that is lost on the larger corporations.
 Speaking of personal approaches… with a smaller locally owned company you’re more likely to have the boss’s number should you have a problem or query, rather than have to go through a large call centre situated hundreds of miles away.

-- Do they place priority on customer service?
+Do they place a priority on customer service?

-Any company worth their salt should be willing to provide references, unless of course they have something to hide.
-In this case you may want to avoid them like the plague!
-Instead opt for a security company who is open to giving references and is happy to provide contact details of past and present clients.
+Any company worth their salt should be willing to provide references unless of course, they have something to hide.
+In this case, you may want to avoid them like the plague!
+Instead, opt for a security company that is open to giving references and is happy to provide contact details of past and present clients.